bikrambora/devlab-launchpad/README.md

 ### **12) Working effectively with the AWS Command Line Interface**

-Learn how to become a super effecient user of the aws cli
+Learn how to become a super efficient user of the aws cli

 <a href="http://bit.ly/2W5VMZz">
 <img src="./media/labButton.png" width="20%">